awslabs/multi-model-server/tests/performance/README.md

 environment, will have its own threshold values.
 * This suite leverages the open source [Taurus framework](https://gettaurus.org/).
 * This suite extends the Taurus framework in the following ways
    * Adds resource monitoring service.
-This allows MMS specific metrics to be added.
+This allows Model Server specific metrics to be added.
    * Environments as described earlier.
    * Specification of pass/fail criterion between two commits.
 For example, memory consumed by workers should not increase by more than 10% between two commits for the given test case.